 While pre-employment credit checks have long been required for compliance in financial and legal roles, credit checks have become commonplace in many companies, with employers reporting that they now routinely carry out credit checks as part of a comprehensive background screening process when recruiting for all positions.

-Pre-employment credit checks are a useful tool in mitigating the risk of fraud, by uncovering bad financial situations, and although a positive credit check doesn’t guarantee that a candidate is trustworthy, it might bring up red flags which could cast doubt over a candidates suitability for a role which requires access to data, money, company accounts or assets.
-In addition, a bad financial situation might impact a candidate’s behaviour at work and a solid credit report might indicate that a candidate would make a responsible staff member.
+An employee credit check, also called a credit report, is a useful tool in mitigating the risk of fraud, by uncovering bad financial situations an employee or candidate may be involved in.
+Although a positive credit check doesn’t guarantee that a candidate is trustworthy, it might bring up red flags which could cast doubt over a candidate’s suitability for a role which requires access to data, money, company accounts or assets.
+In addition, a bad financial situation might impact a candidate’s behaviour at work, and a solid credit report might indicate that a candidate would make a responsible staff member.

 Credit checks also help ensure that candidates are who they say they are by confirming important information found in other checks.